snowdrop/snowdrop-cloud-devex/README.md

   Updated deployment...
   ```

-- Verify if the `initContainer` has been injected with the `DeploymentConfig`
+- Verify if the `initContainer` has been injected within the `DeploymentConfig`

   ```bash
   oc get dc/spring-boot-supervisord -o yaml | grep -A 25 initContainer